In 2022 we commemorated the 200 year anniversary of the death of William Herschel.

 Slough Museum Partnership

-We joined forces with Slough Museum to celebrate the 200-year anniversary across our two locations.
+In 2022 for the first time, we worked with Slough Museum to celebrate the 200 year anniversary across our two locations.

-Throughout 2022 Slough Museum ran a joint programme of workshops, activities and performances in Slough to celebrate the life and work of William Herschel, as well as the important role played by his sister Caroline Herschel.
+Throughout 2022 we ran a programme of workshops, activities and performances in Slough to celebrate the life and work of William Herschel, as well as the important role played by his sister Caroline Herschel.

-Saint Laurence Church, where William Herschel was married and is now buried featured on our new downloadable Herschel trail.
-This was also one of the locations where artist Lynda Laird installed her artistic response to the work of Caroline Herschel.
+Saint Laurence Church, where William Herschel was married and is now buried also featured on our new downloadable Herschel trail.
+This is also one of the locations where artist Lynda Laird installed her artistic response to the work of Caroline Herschel.

 Visit the Slough Museum website to find out more.